Azure/Azure-Sentinel/Playbooks/Okta/OktaPlaybooks/Okta-PromptUser/readme.md

    <img src="https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/deploytoazuregov.png"/>
 </a>

-### Prerequisites
-1. Okta custom connector needs to be deployed prior to the deployment of this playbook under the same subscription.
-2. Generate an API key.Refer this link [ how to generate the API Key](https://developer.okta.com/docs/guides/create-an-api-token/overview/)

-### Deployment instructions
-1. Deploy the playbook by clicking on "Deploy to Azure" button.
-This will take you to deplyoing an ARM Template wizard.
 2. Fill in the required paramteres:
     * Playbook Name : Enter the playbook name here (ex:OktaPlaybook)
     * Teams GroupId : Enter the Teams channel id to send the adaptive card